southgateai/academic-hugo/content/home/intro.md

   css_class: d-flex align-items-center fullscreen
 ---

-Exploring new defenses against the Dark Arts of AI and superintelligence, and the battle that's to come.
+Exploring new defenses against the Dark Arts of AI and superintelligence, and the battle that's to come.</br></br><i class="fas fa-arrow-right fa-beat" style="--fa-beat-scale: 1.35;"></i> This is an archived site.
+It talks about the implications of AI for cybersecurity.
+It was created between November 2021 and August 2022, before the ChatGPT era, with final updates in May 2023, but much of what it says remains current in 2026.</br></br>
 {style="color: #ddd"}